-The agency has licenses for analytic software such as SAS and SPSS, as well as databases such as SQL and Microsoft Access.
-The fellow will have the opportunity to attend software training, such as SAS courses, through the SAS institute, as well as R trainings held at other locations and within the agency.
-BCD uses Maven to track and manage communicable disease data, and the agency uses the Electronic Clinical Laboratory Reporting System (ECLRS) to receive electronic lab reports for all reportable diseases in NYC, including reports from the Public Health Laboratory via StarLIMS.
+The agency has licenses for analytic software such as SAS, SQL, and Microsoft Access.
+The fellow will have the opportunity to attend software training, such as SAS courses, through the SAS Institute, as well as R trainings held at other locations and within the agency.
+BCD uses Maven to track and manage communicable disease data, and the agency uses the Electronic Clinical Laboratory Reporting System (ECLRS) to receive electronic lab reports for all reportable diseases in NYC, including reports from the Public Health Laboratory via CERNER.
 BCD has a Data Unit, which offers statistical analytic support, epidemiologic methods support, review of abstracts and papers, and programming assistance.
-The agency also has a Division of Epidemiology Services, which can provide additional support, as needed.
+The agency also has a Bureau of Epidemiology Services, which can provide additional support, as needed.